The Benefits of Sponsoring International Talent

 Before diving into the process, let’s consider why sponsoring international workers might be the right move for your business:

-Access to specialised skills that may be difficult to find in the local market
+Access to Specialized Skills: You can tap into skills that may be hard to find in the local market.

-Fill positions quickly when local recruitment has been unsuccessful
+Quick Hiring: Fill positions swiftly when local recruitment efforts fall short.

 Step 1: Become an Approved Sponsor

-Before you can sponsor any overseas worker, your business must first apply to become a Standard Business Sponsor (SBS).
+Before you can sponsor any overseas worker, your business must apply to become a Standard Business Sponsor (SBS).
 This approval lasts for five years and allows you to sponsor multiple workers during that period.
-You must demonstrate that your business is lawfully operating in Australia, does not have adverse information or that any adverse information can be disregarded, has a genuine need for overseas workers while at the same time being committed to focusing on local recruitment, and is financially capable of sponsoring someone.
+You must demonstrate that your business is lawfully operating in Australia and does not have adverse information.
+If there is any adverse information, it must be disregarded.
+You also need to show a genuine need for overseas workers while being committed to local recruitment.
+Finally, your business must be financially capable of sponsoring someone.

 Step 2: Nominate a Position